mikecadima/PERNpractice/README.md

-# PERNpractice with CRUD funtionality
+# PERN practice with CRUD funtionality
 ### This is utilizing PostGres, Express, React and Node.js

 ## Git clone the repository and once you have all the dependencies you